 RecordSearch is the online collection database of the National Archives of Australia.
 Based on the series system, RecordSearch provides rich, contextual information about series, items, agencies, and functions.

 Unfortunately RecordSearch doesn't provide access to machine-readable data through an API, so we have to resort to screen scraping.
-The notebooks here make use of either the RecordSearch Data Scraper or the older RecordSearch Tools library to handle the scraping.
-I'm in the process of upgrading all the notebooks to use the newer scraper.
+The notebooks here make use the RecordSearch Data Scraper to extract data.

 See below for information on running these notebooks in a live computing environment.
 Or just take them for a spin using Binder.